 One exception which permits disclosures without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the university in an administrative, supervisory, academic or research or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the university has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks; or a person volunteering or otherwise performing services for the University.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her responsibilities to the university.
 Another exception permits the University to disclose a student’s education records without consent to officials of another university, college or school in which a student seeks or intends to enroll, or is already enrolled, for purposes of the student’s enrollment or transfer.

 A student has the right to withhold the public release of any or all directory information directly pertaining to him/her by giving reasonable advance written notice to the Dean of the College or his/her designee by the end of the second week of classes.

 4. The right to file a complaint concerning alleged failures by the university to comply with the requirements of FERPA.

-- Any questions or concerns pertaining to Colgate's compliance with FERPA should be referred to the Office of the Dean of the College.
-The Dean of the College or designee will promptly review all such allegations and initiate appropriate actions.
+- Any questions or concerns pertaining to Colgate's compliance with FERPA should be referred to the Office of the Registrar's Office.
+The Registrar or designee will promptly review all such allegations and initiate appropriate actions.